king-jei/CSE15L-WI24-lab-reports/lab 03/lab-report02.md

 ## Part 3
 ### * In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn't know before.
 Answer
-  - contents of the file were printed to the screen
-  - No error.